 5) Digital convergence & Mobile : single vs multiple ad servers

-Ad servers enabling to deliver to any kind of content on any media has increasingly become crucial & standard, in this convergence context.
+Ad server enabling to deliver to any kind of content on any media has increasingly become crucial & standard, in this convergence context.

 Benefits are tangible: it’s time-saving (it avoid all the back &forth between all the different programming interfaces), business efficient (less need of specific training), cost-saving (with possible economies of scale if you deal with only one provider)

-You can ask your contacts and partner if the ad servers you are reviewing are praised or recognized by an institution or by the market: has it been certified by other players or institution?
+You can ask your contacts and partners if the ad servers you are reviewing are praised or recognized by an institution or by the market: have they been certified by any other ad technology players or institutions?
 Has it certified other main actors?

-Beyond information you could gain about its reputation, It also could help avoiding high discrepancy issues.
+Beyond all the insights you could get about its reputation, It also could help avoiding high discrepancy issues.

-Other key criteria is the pricing, which include the set-up (it happen to be free, depending on your contract), the on-going billing (traditionally, publisher are billed per impression) plus extended services
+Other key criteria is the pricing, which includes the set-up (it happen to be free, depending on your contract), the on-going billing (traditionally, publisher are billed per impression) plus extended services.

 8) Flexibility & upgradability

 As an ad server is a long term relation ship, taking into account what’s coming next is also crucial.
-Regarding your future expectations, is a solution that provides you with new developments in timing convenient to yours?
+Regarding your future expectations, does the ad server you’re about to choose provides you with new developments in timing convenient to yours?